 The journey for the capital necessary to complete on your Spanish purchase has a few more steps than buying in the UK.
-Understanding this could save you significant sums on your purchase, as well as save you headaches and last minute rushes which can sour the joy in buying a property in sunnier climes.
+Understanding this could save you significant sums when sending money to Spain, as well as save you headaches and last minute rushes which can sour the joy in buying a property in sunnier climes.

 Unlike other countries, as Spain is in the EU it is seen as ‘low risk’.
 The financial system in Spain has evolved to accommodate one of the largest British expat populations in the world, so an industry of credible solicitors, estate agents and banks with a large international presence have been established for years.